FarnazMotamed/RedWine-Dataset-with-R/README.md

 # RedWine-Dataset-with-R
 EDA(exploratory data analysis) for WineQualityReds dataset using R the link to the html file is <https://rawgit.com/FarnazMotamed/RedWine-Dataset-with-R/master/winequalityreds.html>
-This html link is created by RawGit
+This html link is created by RawGit.